10 Best Educational Websites Teachers and Parents Will Love

 Why we love it: This commercial-free site is one-stop-shopping for videos on a wide range of instructional topics.
 You’ll save time without having to search multiple sites for what you need.

-About the site: Bring education to life in your classroom with videos that will engage your students.
+About the site: Bring learning to life in your classroom with educationally-focused, safe videos that will engage your students.
 This online sharing community offers a variety of options for incorporating videos into your curriculum.
 You can create a playlist to correspond to your lesson plan or search for videos by elementary, middle, or high school levels, as well as by subject.
+Teachers can upload their own videos and provide ratings for other videos to ensure the content is high-quality and appropriate.

 Why we love it: We can’t forget the little ones!
 PreK-2 kids are like sponges – they’ll soak up all the fun lessons and activities you can give them.